ilan-moroz/Project-3---Vacation/README.md

 #### Vacation Reports Page

-- Displays all vacations along with their follower counts.
+- Display all vacations names, including their follower counts, and provide an option to download the CSV file.

 ## Getting Started